digitalservicebund/ris-norms/vscode-extension/README.md

-# normendokumentation VSCode extension
+# RIS-Norms VSCode extension

 # About This Extension

-The Normendokumentation extension is designed to assist users in viewing and understanding amendments to legal documents.
+The RIS-Norms extension is designed to assist users in viewing and understanding amendments to legal documents.
 It provides a convenient way to view an amending law alongside the target law, as well as a preview of the applied changes in a legal document (LDML file).

 # Features